Eggplant with Chunky Tomato Sauce

 - 1 tablespoon fresh thyme leaves, plus sprigs for garnish, or 1 teaspoon dried

 - 4 baby eggplants, (about 3 to 4 ounces each)

 - 1 cup ricotta cheese

 Cut tomatoes into large chunks.
 In a large skillet over medium heat, saute garlic in olive oil until golden brown.
 Add tomatoes, thyme leaves, and salt and pepper to taste.
 Cook for 7 minutes, or until sauce is thick.
 Keep warm.

 While sauce is cooking, prick eggplants in several places with a fork.
 Bring a saucepan of salted water to a boil, and add eggplants.
 Cover and simmer 10 minutes, or until eggplants are tender.

-Drain eggplants, and place one on each of four plates.
+Drain eggplants, and place one on each of 4 plates.
 Slit open eggplants, and spoon some tomato sauce inside each one.
 Garnish each plate with a spoonful of ricotta and a sprig of thyme.